api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 1. Proxy setter - This role allows the caller to change the dAPI proxy used for collateral and protocol fee conversion to the native OEV network currency.
-2. Auctioneer - This role allows the caller to award winning bid, and confirm or contradict fulfillments.
+2. Auctioneer - This role allows the caller to award winning bids, and confirm or contradict fulfillments.
 3. Withdrawer - This role allows the caller to withdraw the protocol fee and slashed amount collected by the contract.

 The interactions with this contract include:

 1. Searchers depositing collateral
-2. Searchers withdawing collateral
+2. Searchers withdrawing collateral
 3. Searchers placing or expediting bids
 4. Auctioneer resolving auction winner
-5. Auctioneer confirming or contracting fulfillment
+5. Auctioneer confirming or contradicting fulfillment
 6. API3 DAO updating protocol and collateral fee
 7. API3 DAO updating the price feed proxies

-Tech savvy users can refer to the contracts' source for details.
+Tech-savvy users can refer to the contract's source for details.

 ### Depositing Collateral